benwaldman33/LeadMgmt_Cursor/BBDS_User_Manual.md

 A: AI models analyze lead data including company information, website content, and industry characteristics to generate predictive scores based on historical conversion patterns.

 **Q: What is Claude AI integration?**
 A: Claude AI provides natural language analysis of lead content, industry-specific insights, and weight optimization recommendations for scoring models.
+The system uses Claude 3.5 Sonnet for fast, accurate analysis with typical response times under 2 seconds.

 **Q: How do I create a custom scoring model?**
 A: Navigate to "AI Scoring" → "Models" and use the model creation interface to define features, select model type, and configure parameters.